Signed in as:

 We are living in an uncertain time and are all dealing with an increase in stress.
 We have heard from so many people in our community- doctors, medical professionals, birth professionals, clients, and even just friends and family about the overwhelm people are feeling.
 We can help with many of the big topics that are often coming up for people around the increased stress we are feeling due to covid-19 and other current events.
 Including:

 Parenting In a Pandemic

 We are happy to address any mental health related issues that may be arising, from vicarious trauma and burnout to self-care and stress management and any other topics that would improve health and well-being for our community.

 Provided a talk on how to support yourself and a Healthy Life During the Pandemic.

-Dr. Courtney Klein was a guest on the Push Revolution Podcast, speaking on The Mental Weight of the COVID Pandemic and it's toll on perinatal and postpartum mental health.
+We were guests on the Push Revolution Podcast, speaking on The Mental Weight of the COVID Pandemic and it's toll on perinatal and postpartum mental health.
 Listen here.